7imbitz/MY-CTF-WRITEUP/hydrogen.co/readme.md

 exploit
 ```

-go to the browser link at `http://hydrogen.co/wordpress/wp-content/themes/twentythirteen/404.php` and we got the shell..
+go to the browser link at `http://hydrogen.co/wordpress/wp-content/themes/twentythirteen/404.php` and got the shell..

-use `cd /` then `find -name "*.txt"` we got the other flag directory
+use `cd /` then `find -name "*.txt"` got the other flag directory

 ```
 ./root/flag4.txt